Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: The Skykatana framework

 \subsubsection{MOC and static quick-look views}

-Each stage can be visualized through its corresponding Multi-Order Coverage (MOC) representation (using the \texttt{plot\_moc()} method).
-The code computes the minimal MOC footprint at the desired maximum order that is worth plotting, given the chosen viewport, and displays it as a set of filled HEALPix cells in a WCS projection.
+Each stage can be visualized through its MOC representation (using the \texttt{plot\_moc()} method).
+The code computes the minimal MOC footprint at the desired maximum order that is worth plotting, given the chosen viewport, and displays it as a set of filled HEALPix cells in a World Coordinate System (WCS) projection.
 Not less important, it also clips pixels to the current viewport, allowing fast rendering of large footprints.
 It also supports multiple overlaid stages, enabling direct comparison between.
 These plots provide a rapid diagnostic of the stage alignment, coverage, and relative contribution of each component to the final mask.